lephisto/tesla-apiscraper/README.md

 This can be hosted on any System that's capable of running InfluxDB, Grafana and Python.
 In this short guide I assume you're using a Debian'ish OS.
 It can run on a dedicated Linuxserver out there on the Internets or on your home Raspberry Pi.

-## Android

-The App is available on [here on Google Play](https://play.google.com/store/apps/details?id=to.mephis.apiscrapercontrol)
+It also has it's own API for use with an Android app or your own custom implementation, this will make sure you can start/stop/resume scraping your car.
+The App for Android is available on [here on Google Play](https://play.google.com/store/apps/details?id=to.mephis.apiscrapercontrol)

 ## Features

 - Capable of handling multiple Vehicles in one Tesla Account
 - Extended Sleep support: Car will fall asleep after certain time of no charging and no driving.
 Monitoring will continue withing 60 Seconds on car usage.
+- Control, comes with built-in API for use with an Android app or custom implementation to stop/resume scraping

 ## Screenshots